LLNL/MuyGPyS/README.md

 be found in the [torch tutorial](docs/examples/torch_tutorial.ipynb).

-## Under-The-Hood Math Implementation Options
+## Back-end Math Implementation Options

 As of release v0.6.6, `MuyGPyS` supports four distinct back-end implementations of all of its underlying math functions: